MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 ---
 author: SoniaLopezBravo
-description: Learn about the input and output parameters of the Resource Estimator in Azure Quantum and how to customized them ms.date: 02/21/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk
+description: Learn about the input and output parameters of the Resource Estimator in Azure Quantum and how to customized them. ms.date: 05/11/2023 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk